 Ambiguity behind the justification of the PT reform in 2008 and suspicion by some stakeholders that it would undermine the broader decentralisation reform contributed to distrust between the municipalities and the TRA from the very start of the initiative.
-This lack of trust affected negatively both the design and implementation of the tax administrative reform.
-However, the amended laws placed the administrative authority of tax collection with TRA.
+This lack of trust affected negatively both the design and implementation of the reform.
+The amended laws placed the administrative authority of tax collection with TRA.
 Policy-related decisions in terms of setting rates or declaring an area ratable and granting exemptions were kept with the LGAs.
 PT collected by the TRA should be credited into a special local government authority account and remitted to the respective municipality in a manner agreed upon by the parties (URT 2008: Section 10).
-TRA should also submit a monthly report to the LGAs on the amount collected (ibid).
+TRA should also submit a monthly report to the LGAs on the amount collected.
 The municipalities feared they would lose revenues from the PT until they started receiving regular remittances by the TRA.
 This is probably also the reason why TRA could not undertake the whole mandate granted by the amended Financial Laws Act of 2008, and was ring-fenced into a relatively smaller mandate.
-Senior TRA-officials interviewed in 2011, argued that this gap between the legal mandate and the practice under the new arrangement was a result of "political dynamics at play between the Ministry responsible for local governments and the involved municipalities".22
+Senior TRA-officials interviewed in 2011, argued that this gap between the legal mandate and the practice under the new arrangement was a result of